 In Spring 2017 QQI began holding regional briefings for all independent and private providers to explain the Re-engagement policy and describe the proposed process.
 The presentation used in the briefings is available to download

 1. Application comprising

-• Application Form
+• Application Form and supporting documentation

 • Draft QA Procedures

-2. Evaluation by Expert Peer Review
+2. Evaluation by Expert Peer Panel

 3. Decision by QQI